Bayesian Negative Sampling for Recommendation: Experiment

-(a) \textbf{Unbiasedness}: \textit{Fixed distribution sampling} (\textsf{RNS} and \textsf{PNS}) achieves relatively moderate performance.
+(i) Sampling bias: \textit{Fixed distribution sampling} (\textsf{RNS} and \textsf{PNS}) achieves relatively moderate performance.
 Their TNRs fluctuate around the probability of a random sample being a true negative. \textit{Hard negative sampling} (\textsf{AOBPR} and \textsf{DNS}) has the worst performance.
 They adopt a greedy strategy to emphasize higher ranked negatives, also bringing higher risk of sampling false negatives per our discussion in Section~\ref{Sec:Dis}.
 The \textsf{SRNS} uses simple prior statistic information of variance of predicted scores, which limits the potentials of negative classification, because this prior variance may result in the sampling distribution to be overly concentrated.
-The proposed \textit{Posterior probability negative sampling} (\texttt{PPNS}) achieves the best performance for its TNR closer to 1, owing to our Bayesian negative classification.
+The proposed \textit{Bayesian negative sampling} (\textsf{BNS}) achieves the best performance for its TNR closer to 1, owing to our Bayesian negative classification.

-(b) \textbf{Informativeness}: The INF decreases with the increase of training epoches.
+(ii) Sampling quality: The INF decreases with the increase of training epoches.
 This is because the trained recommendation model can rank the false negatives potentially interested by users higher than true negatives (cf. Fig.~\ref{Fig:DistributionStatistics}).
-Our \textsf{PPNS} achieves the best performance after enough training epoches.
+Our \textsf{BNS} achieves the best performance after enough training epoches.
 The \textit{hard negative sampling} (\textsf{AOBPR} and \textsf{DNS}) suffer more penalties due to its highest sampling bias.
 The \textsf{SRNS} adopts a linearly weighted average to combine informativeness and variance, which may not guarantee sampling unbiased and informative instances.